Subscribe to our Newsletter

 If you are unsure, we highly recommend seeking a comprehensive evaluation from a professional trained to assess autism and trauma.
 These professionals are usually psychologists, paediatricians and psychiatrists, but not always.
 Check the person’s specialisations and training before booking an appointment.
 The trained professional can differentiate between trauma and autism through detailed assessments, observations, and understanding the person’s history.

-To further understand the association of autism with trauma we have developed two brand new events: Trauma and Autistic Children and Teens and Trauma and Autistic Adults.
+To further understand the association of autism with trauma we are developing two brand new events: Trauma and Autistic Children and Teens and Trauma and Autistic Adults.
 Within these events you will learn:

 Whilst the themes and content description for these events are similar, please note that we have divided the content by age because the research, case examples, impacts, types of support and strategies for each age group differ.
 As a result, the events are quite different from each other.